yehonatanke/Thyroid-Predict-ML/README.md

 </div>

-## Data Visualization (data_visualization.js)
+## Data Visualization (data_visualization.py)
 Data visualization is crucial for interpreting the data’s underlying patterns and the model's performance.
 This script generates:
 - Plots that display the distribution of data points.
-- Charts that illustrate the accuracy and effectiveness of the data preperation.
+- Charts that illustrate the accuracy and effectiveness of the data preparation.

 <div style="display: flex; justify-content: center;">